clintonwxy/datagovsgR/README.md

 #> 12        o3_eight_hour_max 27.00    48.00 32.00   48.00 30.00 41.00
 ```

+#### Taxi Availability
-An example of the `taxi_availability` function is shown below, which returns the total number of available taxis for a given date and time, and their locations in latitude and longitude
+The `taxi_availability` function returns the total number of available taxis for a given date and time, and their locations in latitude and longitude.
+Similarly, ommitting the `date_time` parameter returns the latest available information.

 ``` r
 taxi_availability(date_time = "2019-08-07T09:30:00") %>%